SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

     The drms module needs a few improvements in its codebase.
 The current codebase has almost no test coverage.
 An important part in improving the drms package is to add tests for all the functions present in the drms module.
 The code coverage is expected to reach 100% after the midterms of the coding period.

-    After adding all the tests, and maybe simulataneously, we will be adding the Travis CI testing to check the build of the module whenever an event is triggered.
+    After adding all the tests, and maybe simultaneously, we will be adding the Travis CI testing to check the build of the module whenever an event is triggered.
 Adding Coveralls will allow to keep a check on the percentage of codebase covered by tests.

     If needed, we can make drms use astropy-helpers which includes many build, installation and documentation related tools, used by the astropy project.
 This won't have any user-end impact, but will provide very nice helpers such as python setup.py develop to install the current version, python setup.py test to run all the tests automatically, and python setup.py build_docs for building the docs locally.
 Moreover, it will also work nicely with astropy's CI-helpers for running tests on Travis etc.